StealthSystems/stringquery/README.md

-# Marionette: DOM control through PHP
+# StringQuery: DOM control through PHP
 _____________________________________

 Building a dynamic site?
 Like, REALLY dynamic?
 So dynamic, that writing the javascript code to account for the various ajax responses would be incredibly tedious?
 Well, this PHP/JS framework should help.